The International Trade Blog Export Forms

-Since Shipping Solutions unveiled its online portal for generating electronic Certificates of Origin (eCO) in April 2019, almost a thousand U.S. exporters have registered for free for the service and successfully generated hundreds of Certificates stamped by the American World Trade Chamber of Commerce (AWTCC).
+Since Shipping Solutions unveiled its online portal for generating electronic Certificates of Origin (eCO) in April 2019, more than a thousand U.S. exporters have registered for free for the service and successfully generated hundreds of Certificates stamped by the American World Trade Chamber of Commerce (AWTCC).
 By utilizing the eCO portal, these companies have reduced the time and expense they’ve traditionally spent on creating their Certificates.

 During the past several months as we’ve talked with users and prospective users of the eCO service, we’ve compiled a list of several frequently asked questions (FAQ) that we posed to Wendy Baggett, president of AWTCC, the Chamber that stamps the Certificates created through the portal: